vkpatva/deploy-subgraph-template/README.md

    ```

-## Deploying a Subgraph for Ethereum Contracts using The Graph
+## Deploying a Subgraph for Contracts using The Graph

-This guide outlines the steps to deploy a subgraph for Ethereum contracts using The Graph.
+This guide outlines the steps to deploy a subgraph for contracts using The Graph.
 A subgraph allows you to index and query data from your smart contracts, making it easy to create APIs and visualizations for your blockchain data.

 ### Steps